QubesOS/qubes-doc/user/advanced-topics/disposablevm-customization.md

 For added convenience, arbitrary programs can be added to the Application Menu of the DisposableVM.

-In order to do that, select "Qube settings" entry in selected base AppVM, go to "Applications" tab and select desired applications as for any other qube.
+In order to do that, select "Qube settings" entry in selected base app qube, go to "Applications" tab and select desired applications as for any other qube.

 Note that currently only applications whose main process keeps running until you close the application (i.e. do not start a background process instead) will work.
 One of known examples of incompatible applications is GNOME Terminal (shown on the list as "Terminal").
 Choose different terminal emulator (like XTerm) instead.